BartMassey/one-way/README.md

 * One potion and one scroll.
 * One Boss guarding the door at the end.

+There was supposed to be a dialog system to manage overlaying the playfield with text for messages and the like.
+An inter-player messaging system was planned.

 The monsters were supposed to move.

 In retrospect, it probably would have been better to do a